-Anyone who owns or occupies land or property has a responsibility to lawful visitors (and sometimes even to "trespassers&quout;) to ensure their safety.
+Anyone who owns, or occupies, land or property has a responsibility to lawful visitors (and sometimes even to trespassers) to ensure their safety.
 It is this duty that encourages property owners to insure against Public Liability claims.

 If you have been injured on land or property due to a poorly maintained surface or poor lighting you may have a claim.

-Types of Claim
+Types Of Claim

 Typical (real life) examples where we have successfully pursued a claim for clients include: